- Emotional Support Animal Laws: Understanding Assistance Animals

 The benefits to FHA laws include the fact that property owners cannot charge an advance deposit or fees for ESAs.
 ESA owners should note, however, that if significant damage is done, or if it becomes apparent that the animal is being neglected, the property owner might be able to recoup fees later.

-Property owners also cannot question the disability, require the animal to wear identification as an ESA, or refuse housing.
+Property owners also cannot question the disability, require the animal to wear identification as an emotional support animal, or refuse housing.
 In short, FHA laws protect verified ESA owners who properly care for the animal but may not protect owners who are negligent or destructive.

 ESAs Are More Than “Man’s Best Friend”